Frequently Asked Questions

 Can my TOEFL/IELTS be waived?

-The TOEFL/IELTS requirement is not required for US Citizens/Permanent Residents.
-It can be waived if an applicant has completed at least three (3) years of academic work on a full-time basis by the time of matriculation at a school where English is the language of instruction.
-The academic work can be at a university-level institution in the United States, in a country in which English is recognized as the official language or where the medium of instruction is English.
+The TOEFL/IELTS requirement is not required for US Citizens/Permanent Residents that reside in the US and for whom English is their native language.
+It can be waived if an applicant has completed at least three (3) years of academic work on a full-time basis by the time of matriculation at a school where English is the language of instruction or The academic work can be at a university-level institution in the United States, in a country in which English is recognized as the official language or where the medium of instruction is English.
 If you have less than three (3) years, it will not be waived.
-If you have questions about this, please email firstname.lastname@example.org.
+If you have questions about this, please email email@example.com.

-The international transcript must note that the medium of instruction was in English in order for you to have the test waived.
-If this information is not noted on the transcript then your university will have to send official verification to our office.
+For those that attended school outside of the US, the transcript must note that the medium of instruction was in English in order for you to have the test waived.
+If this information is not noted on the transcript then your school will have to send official verification to our office.

 I already have an advanced degree.
 Do I need to take the GRE?